- This event has passed.

 - Employ an online tool that will help format your document by eliminating extra spaces when combining material from two or more documents

 Get ready for a highly informative webinar with knowledgeable speakers who continually engage the participants and provide practical information you can use immediately.
+BE PREPARED: Have handy a 250 word writing sample to make the most of this great event!

 This program covers topics in the Career Development track.